Malcolm Shabazz: Death

 Shabazz died in Mexico City on May 9, 2013, at the age of 28.
-He was said to be on a tour to demand more rights for Mexican construction workers relocated to the USA.
+He was said to be touring Mexico to demand rights for Mexican construction workers in the US.
 His body, which according to prosecutors had been badly beaten with a rod of some kind, was found in the street in Plaza Garibaldi, a busy tourist spot.
 According to New York magazine, a friend who was with Shabazz the night of his death said the beating was related to a dispute over a $1,200 bar tab for drinks and female companionship.

-On May 13, David Hernandez Cruz and Manuel Alejandro Pérez de Jesús, waiters at a nightclub called The Palace, were arrested in connection with Shabazz's death.
-In 2015, Pérez de Jesús and Juan Dircio Guzmán, the head waiter at The Palace, were each sentenced to terms of 27 years and six months for their roles in the murder.
-As of June 2015, Hernandez was awaiting trial and a fourth suspect was still being pursued by police.
+On May 13, David Hernández Cruz and Manuel Alejandro Pérez de Jesús, waiters at a nightclub called The Palace, were arrested in connection with Shabazz's death.
+By 2015, Hernandez, Pérez de Jesús, and Juan Dircio Guzmán, the head waiter at The Palace, had been sentenced to — and were serving — terms of 27 years and six months for their roles in the murder.
+However, by January 2020 the three suspects were released by an appeals court for lack of evidence on the original charges.

 Approximately 200 people attended his funeral in California.
 One activist stated that Shabazz had plans to construct mosques and schools throughout America.

-Shabazz was survived by his mother, his two daughters, and five aunts.
 He was buried in Ferncliff Cemetery in Hartsdale, New York, near the graves of his grandparents, Malcolm X and Betty Shabazz.